If you're experiencing a mental health emergency please see support in a crisis.

 You'll find a comprehensive list of telephone helplines on the NHS Choices website.

-Health and Wellbeing Zones include collections of self help books.
+Health and Wellbeing Zones in our libraries include collections of self help books.

 The Community Directory provides a list self help groups in Derbyshire.
 The Infolink health resource directory also provides information about support in your area.